Reltroner/reltroner-studio/content/characters/evara-alena.md

 quote: "I saw him, but he didn’t say a word.
 Still...
 I knew he remembered me."
 ---

-Evara Alena is the daughter of Kamila Alena — the founder of Henchoeway and one of the principal figures behind the spread of Nytherion influence.
+Evara Alena is the daughter of Kamila Alena — the founder of Henchoway and one of the principal figures behind the spread of Nytherion influence.
 Despite her lineage, Evara walks a different path, one forged through observation rather than declaration.

 Still a student when first introduced, Evara attends the same class as **Little Rere** (Rei Reltroner in disguise).
 Though unaware of his true identity, she quickly develops a quiet curiosity toward him.
 Her instincts are sharp, her gaze lingering just a bit longer than most — as if her soul remembers a different time.